Geodan/pg2b3dm/README.md

 - added refinement method (add or replace) support;

+- added glTF shader support for PbrMetallicRoughness and PbrSpecularGlossiness

 - Docker support.

 To run this tool there must be a PostGIS table available containing triangulated polyhedralsurface geometries.
 Those geometries can be created